Ford F-150 owners have reported 18 problems related to engine noise (under the engine and engine cooling category).

 See all problems of the 2012 Ford F-150.

-The vehicle having this issue was a 2001 Ford F-150.
-The vehicle identification number (VIN) is 1FTRW08L91_.
 Pulled out of side road onto major highway and suddenly a loud flapping noise from engine was heard.
 Immediately pulled to shoulder of road and turn vehicle off and called for assistance.
 Was told that a spark plug was the cause of the problem and that it should be a easy fix, this was not the case because the head had to be removed to extracted to damaged plug.
 Our fix is costing upwards of $700.
-This problem occurred on 04/13/2012.

 See all problems of the 2001 Ford F-150.

-The vehicle is a 2007 Ford F-150.
-The vehicle identification number (VIN) of the car was 1FTPX14VX7_.
 2007 Ford f150 4x4 my wife cane home from work and said the rear end was making a sound I went out to look and found the rear housing had broke off at the housing bell and was resting on the axle.
 In all my life I have never seen this.
 All people I talk tohave never seen this.
 I do think this is a defect in the housing.
 Just wanted to know if this has ever been reported before.
 If so can any thing be done about it.
 Can Ford be held responsible for it.
 Thank god she was not in a wreck.
 Pickup will only be four years old in Dec.
-It was Nov.
-26, 2010 when this engine noise issue occurred.

 See all problems of the 2006 Ford F-150.